AdaCore/spark2014/docs/develguide/translation_why3.rst

  axiom user_eq__def_axiom :
   (forall a b : t_rec__.
 P__t_rec.user_eq a b = P__Oeq.oeq a b)

+The ``user_eq`` function and its axiom are generated in a separate module (see ``Why.Atree.Modules.E_User_Eq_Module``).
+This prevents the tool from seeing the defining axiom of the primitive equality while checking the function itself.

 Dispatching equality
 """"""""""""""""""""

-For tagged types which are not marked as limited, axioms are generated in the completion module to define the dispatching equality on those types.
+For tagged types which are not marked as limited, axioms are generated to define the dispatching equality on those types.
 There are two cases.
 If the primitive equality is overridden by a function ``Oeq`` on the root type of the hierarchy, then a single axiom is generated.
 It states that ``__dispatch_eq`` is equal to the dispatching version of